20-foot Containers: How to Load, Dimensions, Measurements and Capacity

 Max Gross Weight | 30480kg |

-As you can see, a 20ft container has a total capacity of 33 cubic metres (cbm), however in reality there is usually only around 25-28 cbm of usable space.
-The contents of a three-bedroom house (furniture, televisions, beds, boxes etc.) will normally fit inside a 20ft container, unless you’re a hoarder.
+As you can see, a 20ft container has a total capacity of 33 cubic metres (cbm).
+However, in reality, there is usually only around 25-28 cbm of usable space.
+The contents of a three-bedroom house (furniture, televisions, beds, boxes, etc.) will normally fit inside a 20ft container, unless you have a lot of stuff to ship.

-If ‘cbm’ isn’t a useful way of thinking about a container’s capacity, here are some other ways.
+If ‘cbm’ or weight isn’t a useful way of thinking about a container’s capacity, here are some other ways.
 A 20ft container can hold:

 - 50-60 fridges or